 There are at least two other test "options" that colleges and universities may use, including an interview conducted with an admission professional or a writing sample.
 Choosing one of these alternative test options allows the student to choose a greater strength if standardized testing is not one of them.
 Choosing an alternative test option can also be helpful if there is not a nearby SAT or ACT testing center in a student’s city.

 The fourth part of holistic review of applications is the recommendation.
-Most colleges and universities will require a recommendation from a student’s guidance counselor and at least one recommendation from a teacher in an academic subject.
+Most colleges and universities will require a recommendation from a student’s school counselor and at least one recommendation from a teacher in an academic subject.
 This part of the application can demonstrate a great deal of context.
 Admission professionals can read about any outlier grades a student may have earned, any awards that a student received but forgot to mention, and any character-informing personal anecdotes that the writer chooses to share about a student.
 This section also can be useful when a student looks less stunning by the numbers but is an incredibly hard worker or has faced great adversity.

 The fifth part of the holistic review of applications is the extracurricular activities portion, which is a section where a student can showcase what he or she is passionate about.
 Colleges and universities that take the holistic approach to applications appreciate this section because they can see what a student might get involved with on their own campuses.
 There are at least four subsections to extracurricular activities on college applications, including in-school activities like clubs, honor societies, elected positions, and leadership roles; out-of-school activities like community service or outside clubs and organizations; sports and fine arts groups; and, finally, paid or unpaid employment or internships.
 Colleges usually look for the following: consistent involvement with activities over a span of time, a variety of activities, and leadership responsibility with the activities most important to the student.